Mr-Shailesh/Fetching-Data/README.md

 # Fetching-Data
-Fetching movies from the server.
+Fetching data from the server.